-Inside: These ideas for kid’s New Year’s activities will keep everyone smiling (and awake!)
+Inside: These ideas for kids New Year’s activities will keep everyone smiling (and awake!)
 Includes a free set of adorable printable New Year’s Placemats to help ring in the New Year right!

-If you are like me and plan on spending New Year’s Eve at home (whether dressed up or in your pajamas), we have some fun New Year’s Eve activity ideas to help you entertain the kids.
+If you are like me and plan on spending New Year’s Eve at home (whether dressed up or in your pajamas), we have some fun kids New Year’s Eve activity ideas to help you entertain the kids.

-Kid’s New Year’s Activities
+Kids New Year’s Activities

 1. New Year’s Activity Mat

-The kids are staying up a little bit later, and you might be looking for some quiet (but fun) activities.
+Put the party hats on, the kids are staying up a little bit later, and you might be looking for some quiet (but fun) activities.

 This activity placemat includes: